saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 ### How do programming languages support problem decomposition? <a name="1.4"></a>

-1. **Python** supports multiple programming paradigms and features a fully dynamic type system and automatic memory management, similar to Perl, Tcl etc. Like other dynamic languages, Python is often used as a **scripting language**.
+1. **Python** supports **multiple** programming paradigms and features a fully dynamic type system and automatic memory management, similar to Perl, Tcl etc. Like other dynamic languages.
+Python is often used as a **scripting language**.
 2. If you have to work with several C libraries, and the usual is order of C is
-	>write code/compile code/test code/re-compile code
+	> write code -> compile it -> test it -> re-write -> re-compile the code -> re-test.
 	* So, The cycle is slow.
 You need to develop **software** more quickly.
 Possibly, perhaps you have written a program that could use an **extension language**, and you do not want to design a language, write and debug an interpreter for it, then tie it into your application.

 3. **Python** allows you to split up your program in modules that can be **reused** into other Python programs.
 It comes with a **large collection** of standard modules that you can use as the basis of your programs.